dchichkov/cpp_fdw/README.md

 -----------------------

-cpp\_fdw borrows its semantics from file\_fdw, and associates one foreign table with one JSON file.
-If you'd like to query all your JSON files from one table, you could take one of two approaches.
-You could either use PostgreSQL's basic table partitioning feature, and manually create one child table per JSON file.
+cpp\_fdw borrows its semantics from file\_fdw, and associates one foreign table with one CPP file.
+If you'd like to query all your CPP files from one table, you could take one of two approaches.
+You could either use PostgreSQL's basic table partitioning feature, and manually create one child table per CPP file.

 Alternatively, you could use CitusDB binaries, and "stage" data into a distributed foreign table.
 With this approach, you can also have the database